-To sum up, PHP is an excellent alternative for a wide and diverse array of people suffering from substance abuse disorders.
-One of the reasons PHP tends to be effective when the above conditions are met is that it allows clients to put what they’re learning into real-world practice immediately.
+To sum up, partial hospitalization programs are an excellent alternative for many people.
+One of the reasons PHP is often effective when someone meets the above conditions is that it allows clients to put what they’re learning into real-world practice immediately.

 Contact us today if you believe you are a good fit and need help from one of the partial hospitalization programs.